Lightweight Compression in DuckDB

 DuckDB added support for compression at the end of last year.
 As shown in the table below, the compression ratio of DuckDB has continuously improved since then and is still actively being improved.
 In this blog post, we discuss how compression in DuckDB works, and the design choices and various trade-offs that we have made while implementing compression for DuckDB's storage format.

-Version Taxi On Time Lineitem Notes Date
+Version Taxi On Time lineitem Notes Date

 DuckDB v0.2.8 15.3GB 1.73GB 0.85GB Uncompressed July 2021